mauget/QSharp-Random-Gen/README.md

 a logical qbit.Expect to see supercooling to near-zero degrees Kelvin as well.
 You won't soon own a quantum smart watch soon.

-### Today's Applications
+### Quantum Computing Today
 Where are the practical applications?
 The kicker is the word, "sufficient".
 Currently, qbits are profoundly expensive and error-prone due to "noise" in them.
 That is one reason for the near-zero Kelvin temperatures invovled.
 A quantum application may run many "shots" at a solution, plucking a statical winner from error noise.

+A quamtum application concept often involves specialized algorithms that would not realistically complete on a classical computer.
+Applications such as factoring large numbers, can involve cooperation between a classical program and a classicxal program.

-Where are the real quantum computers?
+Where are real quantum computers?
 Big organizations are making breakthroughs.
-Cloud-based qunatum computer access for small tasks is a current or near-future on-ramp to limited quantum computing acess.
-We have run a QRNG on  IBM Q, for example.
+Cloud-based quantum computer access for small tasks is a current or near-future on-ramp to limited quantum computing access.
+We have run a QRNG queued to _IBM Q Experience_, for example.
-Check out this non-exhaustive list:
+Check out this non-exhaustive list of enterprises working in this field:

 - [IBM Q Experience](https://www.ibm.com/quantum-computing/technology/experience/?p1=Search&p4=p50386405608&p5=b&cm_mmc=Search_Google-_-1S_1S-_-WW_NA-_-%2Bquantum%20%2Bcomputers_b&cm_mmca7=71700000061253577&cm_mmca8=kwd-320795842941&cm_mmca9=Cj0KCQiAjfvwBRCkARIsAIqSWlMB60-YX89C4X58atBOqJLgkrwww9OWy07F2WAr_SONnKMPqWCDCk0aAoc-EALw_wcB&cm_mmca10=406149579079&cm_mmca11=b&gclid=Cj0KCQiAjfvwBRCkARIsAIqSWlMB60-YX89C4X58atBOqJLgkrwww9OWy07F2WAr_SONnKMPqWCDCk0aAoc-EALw_wcB&gclsrc=aw.ds)
 - [Microsoft (Azure Quantum)](https://www.wired.com/story/microsoft-taking-quantum-computers-cloud/)